-- To identify potential opportunities to further transform the passenger experience, support economic opportunity and global competitiveness, promote equity and livability, and advance environmental stewardship and protection; - To allow consideration of environmental opportunities along with transportation opportunities identified by the Planning and Engineering (P&E) Team and the Business Case and Market Analysis; - To inform program concepts as to a range of opportunities; and - To document the consideration of opportunities in early planning to support later environmental review (NEPA/CEQA).
+- To identify potential opportunities to further transform the passenger experience, support economic opportunity and global competitiveness, promote equity and livability, and advance environmental stewardship and protection; - To allow consideration of environmental opportunities along with transportation opportunities identified by the Planning and Engineering (P&E) Team and the Business Case and Market Analysis; - To inform program concepts and future project alternatives as part of an integrated planning and environmental process to consider a range of opportunities; and - To document the consideration of opportunities in early planning to support later environmental review (NEPA/CEQA).

-The ECO analysis consists of three main components (see Figure ES-1): (1) this ECO Report; (2) a geographic information system database with locations of environmental constraints and opportunities uploaded to the Link21 Geoportal; and (3) a series of portable document format (PDF) map books that show the locations of environmental constraints and opportunities.
+The ECO analysis consists of three main components (see Figure ES-1): (1) this ECO Report; (2) a geographic information system (GIS) database with locations of environmental constraints and opportunities uploaded to the Link21 Geoportal; and (3) a series of portable document format (PDF) map books that show the locations of environmental constraints and opportunities.